publicappsrepo/musicfy_android/README.md

 # Musicfy

-Save and view WhatsApp statuses on your Android device.
+Listen Offline Music on your Android device.

 ## License